ethereum/eth-rnd-archive/README.md

 - GIFs from discord are not captured.
 Messages with only a GIF will be empty
 - Emoji reactions are not captured
+- Mentions are not resolved to usernames yet.
+They will show internal Discord IDs
 - Threads might not be correctly exported atm